This blog became as a little place to put my poupée girl's fanarts, But now I have improved my model doll that I call as my fashion on line girl.

 Queen Mary I of England, or Bloody Mary

 Mary was the only surviver daughter of Henry VIII and Catalina de Aragon, and a huge catholic person.
 She became more famous because of her persecution of protestants during her reign than anything else, so she earned the nickname Bloody Mary.

-It’s really interesting analizing the costumes of the Trastamara Girls to see the versatility of the fashion renaissance.
+It’s really interesting analize the costumes of the Trastamara Girls to see the versatility of the fashion renaissance.
 When we think in the renaissance, we automaticaly visualize 3 or 4 especificy outfits, like the mid 1530s Tudor’s fashion, an elizabethan, an italian renaissance, and maybe an iberic style outfit …

 by mara sop

-My Trastamara’s Girls - 3rd Generation - Part One
+My Trastamara’s Girls - Part Five

 Mary of Hungary